gavinha/TitanCNA/scripts/snakemake/README.md

 ### 6. [ichorCNA.snakefile](ichorCNA.snakefile) settings
 Settings for the analysis of read coverage using ichorCNA.
 - `ichorCNA_chrs` specifies the chromosomes to analyze in the R script; users do not need to be concerned about chromosome naming convention here as the code will handle it based on the `genomeStyle` set in the reference settings above.
 - The GC and Map wig files *must* have match the `binSize` above.
 The various sizes supported will depend on which GC and Map wig files are generated.
-We provide a few to select from in the (ichorCNA repo)[https://github.com/broadinstitute/ichorCNA/tree/master/inst/extdata].
+We provide a few to select from in the [ichorCNA repo](https://github.com/broadinstitute/ichorCNA/tree/master/inst/extdata).
 Users can also create their own by following instructions from the [HMMcopy repo](https://github.com/shahcompbio/hmmcopy_utils).
 ```
 ## ichorCNA params ##
 ichorCNA_gcWig: /path/to/gc_hg19_10kb.wig